 Every two years, we analyse the situation of hydropower development in the Balkans.
 As of summer 2022, 3,281 hydropower plants are planned, 108 under construction and 1,726 are operational in the Balkans...
 READ MORE

-The purpose of this report is to provide some very preliminary impressions from the Neretva Science Week, highlights and an overview from each of the specialty groups...READ MORE
+The purpose of this report is to provide preliminary results from the Neretva Science Week 2023, highlights and an overview from each of the specialty groups...READ MORE

 This report explains the risks behind hydropower projects in southeast Europe and shows that it will only get harder to build them in the future, due to climate vulnerability, the region’s...READ MORE